 Health professionals who are involved in delivering programmes are expected to work within the schools' RSE policy and on the instructions of the Principal.
-However when they are in their professional role, such as school nurse in a consultation with an individual student, they should follow their own professional code of conduct.
+However when they are in their professional role, such as a school nurse in a consultation with an individual student, they should follow their own professional code of conduct.

-Health Professionals can:
+Health Professionals may

-- Work closely with teachers in supporting RSE in school (complementing the role of the teacher) - Help schools work in partnership with parents/carers and make links between the school and other relevant professionals and services such as local GPs, family planning clinics, Genito-Urinary (GU) clinics etc. - Tell students about the health services that are available in the area and help them develop the confidence and skills to make good use of them - Give students confidential support and advice, through services such as the dropin sessions - Provide specific and up-to-date knowledge about sexual health and well-being and contraception
+- Work closely with teachers in supporting RSE in school (complementing the role of the teacher) - Help schools work in partnership with parents/carers and make links between the school and other relevant professionals and services such as local GPs, family planning clinics, Genito-Urinary (GU) clinics etc. Updated February 2022 6

+- Tell students about the health services that are available in the area and help them develop the confidence and skills to make good use of them - Give students confidential support and advice, through services such as the dropin sessions - Provide specific and up-to-date knowledge about sexual health and well-being and contraception - Parents/carers may find it difficult to talk to their children about sex and relationships and therefore they need support in their role, in which case they should actively seek help from the school or other professional agencies (such as their GP).